Success factors for digital employee communication in 2020

 We have compiled the key success factors for ‘Digital Employee Communication 2020’:

-king” – even though many communications managers have heard this truism a thousand times, they are literally in the woods when it comes to the question of good content: they no longer see many of the “trees” that are particularly interesting to employees.
+“Content is king” – even though many communications managers have heard this truism a thousand times, they are often lost for words when it comes to the question of good content: they simply no longer see many of the “trees” that are particularly interesting to employees.

 The internal communication campaign is in place, the messages have been delivered, the finish line is in sight – and yet many communicators are still standing still right now.
 Why?
-Although digital platforms are designed to track all interactions in a measurable way, many organisations still fail to carry out sufficient evaluation of their communication measures.
-Even if this is already the second truism, many communications managers continue to miss the opportunity here to get to know their employees better and to consistently align their content management with the needs of users.
+Although digital platforms are designed to track all interactions measurably, many organisations still fail to carry out sufficient evaluation of their communication measures.
+Even if this is already the second truism, many communications managers continue to miss the opportunity here to get to know their staff better and to consistently align their content management with users’ needs.
 So: don’t stand still.
 See it through. - Resources: The Return on Investment

-Many companies want motivated employees, acceptance and commitment to future-proof structures, and a spirit of innovation and entrepreneurship.
-But to achieve this, the company must also have the means to explain its plans to its employees.
+Many companies want motivated employees, acceptance and commitment to sustainable structures, and a spirit of innovation and entrepreneurship.
+But to achieve this, the company must also have the means to explain to employees what it intends to do.
 One thing is clear: integrated, orchestrated communication requires resources.
-Particularly in an age of user- and employee-generated content, the management of key information by corporate communications is essential.
+Especially in times of user- or employee-generated content, the management of key information by corporate communications is essential.
 This is the only way to ensure that employees actually receive all the information they need to deliver optimal value.
 This requires processes and tools (such as editorial tools, interfaces or quality management) that enable this control.
-On this basis, companies are able – even in uncertain times – to empower employees in their day-to-day work, convey appreciation and position themselves as attractive, modern employers in the competitive landscape.
+On this basis, even in uncertain times, companies are able to empower employees in their day-to-day work, convey appreciation and position themselves as attractive, modern employers in the competitive landscape.
 This is how aspirations can become reality.

-Last December, we too invited participants to take part in the study.
-A total of 371 communications managers took part in the study, creating a data set of above-average reliability for the survey.
+Last December, we too invited people to take part in the study.
+A total of 371 communications managers participated in the study, creating an exceptionally robust data set for the survey.
 Thank you very much!

 Your contact person